hero background image

 Adaptive learning

-Providing students with personalized training paths and educational content recommendations based on the analysis of their learning patterns and skills.
+Providing students with personalized training paths and educational content recommendations based on the analysis of their learning patterns and skills, either through rule-based systems or artificial intelligence-based education tools.

 Social learning